Lesson Flow

 Take one connectomics table (real or mock) and write:

-1. Three cleaning rules with rationale.
+1. Three cleaning rules with rationale tied to specific data artifacts.

-2. Two QC thresholds and associated actions.
+2. Two QC thresholds with associated pass/fail actions and biological justification.

-3. One limitation that remains after preprocessing.
+4. One limitation that remains after preprocessing, stated concretely enough to guide interpretation.

 Teaching Materials